idealparable/BibleQ/Lingua.md

 So, examples of length in ascending order:

 ,

 .

 ..

 ...

 ....

 And so on.

-If your tone falls from or to any of the three middle ranges, you just have to show the pitch indicators in order from start to end.
+If your tone falls from/to any of the three middle ranges, you just have to show the pitch indicators in order from start to end.

 Otherwise if it rises or falls from the highest to lowest pitch, or vice versa, you may use slashes and backslashes: